gstamatellos/drug-gene-dashboard/README.md

-# PharmXplorer: Drug–Gene Interaction Dashboard
+# Pharmxplorer: Drug–Gene Interaction Dashboard

 PharmXplorer is a Streamlit web application for querying and visualizing drug–gene interactions using the DGIdb GraphQL API, now extended with pharmacogenomic variant annotations from PharmGKB.